 "My little brother was sweet, he was a good person to everybody.
 He didn't deserve that," said Michael Beamon.
 "Jeff was a working man for his family, for his kids."

-According to the criminal complaint, law enforcement was dispatched to a residence near 28th and Auer around 11 p.m. for reports of a shooting.
+According to the criminal complaint, law enforcement officers were dispatched to a residence near 28th and Auer around 11 p.m. on June 30 for reports of a shooting.
 Upon arrival, they located a man lying on the floor with an apparent gunshot wound to the neck.
 The victim was identified as 49-year-old Jeffrey Beamon.

 The medical examiner found gunshot wounds to the neck and chest -- and ruled the death a homicide.

-Family members say Beamon was trying to evict someone from his place when the shooting occurred.
+Family members say Beamon was a landlord -- and was trying to evict someone from his place when the shooting occurred.

 According to the complaint, a witness told authorities that numerous people inside the residence were engaged in an argument over the eviction of tenants.
 The witness claims she called Turnbull to the scene to "help with the situation" after the argument became heated.